-Make-up Work (Long-Term Suspension): If students are suspended, they are entitled to an opportunity to complete their coursework to ensure that they do not fall behind academically.
+Make-up Work (Long-Term Suspension)

+If students are suspended, they are entitled to complete their coursework to ensure that they do not fall behind academically.
 School administrators should assist parents and students with the shared responsibility to make arrangements to obtain such class assignments and homework and to have completed assignments returned to the school for grading and credit.
-One set of assignments must be completed and returned before another set of assignments can be picked up at the school office.
-Or, when feasible, homework shall be made available online.
+One set of assignments must be completed and returned before another set of assignments can be picked up.
 Students on suspension who successfully complete such assignments shall be allowed a reasonable time to take makeup tests upon returning to school.
 Homework will be made available by the student's teachers for the remainder of the grading period.
 However, because of the difficulty in students keeping up with class work through homework alone, without an instruction component, after the end of a grading period, students will receive academic support through a TUSD alternative program such as distance learning.
-During the term of the suspension, the student is to remain away from all TUSD schools and activities.
+During the term of the suspension, the student is to remain away from all Tucson Unified School District schools and activities.
 If it is necessary to come to a school, the student must make prior arrangements with the principal or principal's designee.